 Robbery is slightly different in that it includes an element of violence.
 To be charged with a second-degree robbery, a person must unlawfully take personal property from another person in his or her presence.
 They must use violence, threaten the use of force, and cause fear of injury to that person, their property or to any person or property.
 Robbery in the second degree is a Class B Felony in Washington State and usually leads to up to 10 years in prison in addition to stiff fines.

 A first-degree robbery is a robbery offense that occurs when the defendant was armed with a deadly weapon, displayed a deadly weapon, inflicted bodily injury, or robbed a financial institution.
 If you or a loved one is charged with first-degree robbery, it is a Class A Felony and could mean a sentence of life in prison.
-Mark Treyz is a trusted Tacoma theft crimes attorney with the skills needed for a strong legal defense.
+Mark Treyz is a trusted Tacoma theft lawyer with the skills needed for a strong legal defense.

 Source: City Data Crime Statistics